-What do the collectors of yonder tell us about collecting today?
-For the Medicis, championing art was a civic duty.
-Yes it was a way to wield political power, but it was also a way to ensure the public had access to great art.
+What do past collectors tell us about collecting today?
+For the Medici championing art was a civic duty.
+It was a way to wield political power but it was also a way to ensure the public had access to great art.
 In their words, art was how Florence would “walk the stairway to Heaven”.

 Deborah Klein - 'Witness'